Contracting via an Umbrella Company: Pros and Cons

 - Working with an umbrella company does limit some of the tax benefits of having a limited company or being self-employed, such as business deductions.

-- You lose some control of the financial aspects of your work (invoicing, receiving funds) and the umbrella company will pay you much like an ‘employee’.
+- You lose some control of the financial aspects of your work (invoicing, receiving funds).
+The umbrella company will fill that role instead.

 - Some contractors may not want a third party to be so involved in their client contracts and business.

-What it really comes down to is how independent you want to be in performing the full scope of your contracting, or if you prefer to have the support of a third parry umbrella to ensure that your work, compliance and payment all go smoothly.
+What it comes down to is how independent you want to be in performing the full scope of your contract.
+The other option is if you prefer to have the support of a third-party umbrella to ensure everything goes smoothly.